 LMS WITH BLENDED LEARNING FEATURES

-WHY OPT FOR ABARA FOR BLENDED LEARNING?
+WHY OPT FOR ABARA AS A BLENDED LEARNING LMS?

 Abara LMS supports three training methods: